samuelAriza/HireLoop/README.md

 The domain model represents the core business entities and their relationships within HireLoop.
 All entities use **UUIDField** as primary keys for enhanced security and distributed system compatibility.

-Visita [Drive](https://drive.google.com/drive/folders/1GnYvcA3UMGRrXTgvmgY9vzVono0-OBej?usp=sharing) para ver el diagrama.
+Clic [Drive](https://drive.google.com/drive/folders/1GnYvcA3UMGRrXTgvmgY9vzVono0-OBej?usp=sharing) for more info.

 #### Core Domain